stokito/fortress-lang/README.txt

 x' : ZZ64[1000] = vector[\ZZ64,1000\](17)

-At the moment, any Array1 or Array2 whose element type extends Number is considered to be a valid vector or matrix repsectively (this will eventually be accomplished by coercion, and vectors will be a distinct type).
+At the moment, any Array1 or Array2 whose element type extends Number is considered to be a valid vector or matrix respectively (this will eventually be accomplished by coercion, and vectors will be a distinct type).
 Note that the t() method on matrices is transposition, and will eventually be replaced by opr ()^T.